jonkatz2/jonkatz2.github.io/_posts/2017-08-09-Dynamic-Icons-In-Shiny.md

 )
 ```

 And below the link is our `conditionalPanel()`, set to open on the odd-numbered clicks and to close on the even-numbered clicks.
-The icon says to the user "click to expand",  so we don't have to explicitly write that.
-What we also want is for the icon to change its message and say "click to collapse" when the `conditionalPanel()` is displayed, and as an added feature we'll set it to remind the user if they have filters applied in a hidden filter (the message is "you have filters set here").
+The <i class="fa fa-caret-right"></i> icon says to the user "click to expand",  so we don't have to explicitly write that.
+What we also want is for the icon to change its message and say "click to collapse" (<i class="fa fa-caret-down"></i>) when the `conditionalPanel()` is displayed, and as an added feature we'll set it to remind the user if they have filters applied in a hidden filter (the message is "you have filters set here": <i class="fa fa-filter"></i>).
 These are valuable "non-verbal communication" features of the UI, and while shiny doesn't do it automagically they do provide an way for R to send messages to the javascript in the website with `session$sendCustomMessage()` function.
 We can use this to both call a javascript function as well as pass values to that function.
 The value we need is whether any of the boxes in this `checkboxGroupInput()` are selected.
 We could certainly get that information in javascript as well, but this is just as easy.
 Here is the observer placed in the server.R file:

 ```r